renatabiniek/moodbox/README.md

   **Didn't work:** Deleting migration files.
   **Didn't work**: Changing DATABASES settings to conditionals.

-  **Not resolved**:

-  Your database settings will connect to the heroku postgres database if you have a DATABASE_URL in your env.py, so the last command verified that all local migrations have been applied to the heroku database.
-The summernote error might be caused by a different version of summernote being installed on heroku.
-Although you have the version number specified, so I'm not sure why that would happen.
-I'd recommend testing out the deployed site by adding a few posts and seeing if you come into any more errors.
+  **Not resolved**: The summernote error might be caused by a different version of summernote being installed on heroku.
+After testing the deployed site, this doesn't seem to affect anything.
+The error only shows up in the terminal when making migrations.

 * **Getting NoReverseMatch error for delete modal**